-We are not showing the output the 1s commands above since these contain over a 100 of different objects saved in the environments, including various gates (data filters) and transformations (scale transformations, compensation, etc.).
+We are not showing the output the ls commands above since these contain over a 100 of different objects saved in the environments, including various gates (data filters) and transformations (scale transformations, compensation, etc.).
 Users are encouraged to explore these objects further.
-For example, if we type then we can see that myRectangleGate4LogicleArcSinHFCSCompensated is a rectangular gate.
-Let us use the str command to explore the details of this gate.

-'''

-flowEnv2.0[['myRectangleGate4LogicleArcSinHFCSCompensated']]

-'''
+For example, if we type flowEnv2.0[['myRectangleGate4LogicleArcSinHFCSCompensated']]